 B P Collins LLP is committed to high quality legal advice and client care.
-If you are unhappy about any aspect of the service you have received or about our charges, please contact the Practice Group Leader promptly and we will endeavour to resolve your complaint(s).
-If your concerns relate to a Practice Group Leader, please contact our Senior Partner, Simon Deans.
+If you are unhappy about any aspect of the service you have received or about our charges, please contact the person that is the subject of the complaint directly and we will endeavour to resolve your complaint(s).
+If your concerns relate to a practice group leader, please contact our senior partner, Simon Deans.

 If we have been unable to settle your complaint using our internal complaints process you have a right to complain to the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007, that deals with legal services complaints.

 You have six months from the date of our final letter in which to complain to the Legal Ombudsman and no more than six years from the date of act/omission; or no more than three years from when you should reasonably have known there was cause for complaint.